kpunith8/Links-and-Tutorials/Cloud Services/amazon-webservices.md

 - Search for `S3` -> `Create a bucket` -> `Name: Give a unique name, Region: Mumbai` and leave the other sections as it is and create one
-- Once bucket provisioned, upload the files, leave it to default values and upload the file
+- Once bucket provisioned, upload the files, leave it to default values and upload the file.
+- `Properties` -> tab provides us to specify the encryption method for the file being uploaded.

 ### S3 Versioning